Introduction: Network security threats

 These are not publicly known entry points for attackers to exploit unknown software flaws.
 Zero-days are particularly difficult to detect because they happen before patches can be applied.

 Protecting against zero-day attacks requires a combination of proactive measures.
-Organizations can begin with using attack surface management tools or exposure management solutions that help them understand the vulnerabilities in their network better.
+Organizations can begin by using attack surface management tools or exposure management solutions to better understand their network's vulnerabilities.
 This allows them to get ahead of the attacks and prevent any malicious activity from happening.

 Insider threats: risks from within

-Insider threats occur when employees, contractors, or business partners misuse their access to an organization’s network or data, either intentionally or accidentally.
+Insider threats occur when employees, contractors, or business partners intentionally or accidentally misuse their access to an organization's network or data.
 These threats range from data theft and sabotage to unintentional errors that expose sensitive information.
-Insider threats are particularly challenging to address because they originate from within the trusted network and usually bypass traditional detection tools like anti-virus software and signature-based detection systems.
+Insider threats are particularly challenging to address because they originate from within the trusted network and usually bypass traditional detection tools like antivirus software and signature-based detection systems.

 Five common network security myths